HwWobbe/WipHww/README.md

 - Rank the relative importance of ...Tnt... components within each TopGoal
   - this TopGoals should cap a TimePeriod series
+    - (c/sh)old this be tried as a SqLite tech application that may become a fullStack app?

 ## 2024 Q2N = quickLinks & N(otes)
 - access via a Bot on CellH would be ideal.
 KeepH is a secondary choice.